Costly defense traits in structured populations: Abstract

 \section{Abstract}

-We propose a model for the frequency of an altruistic defense trait.
-More precisely, we consider Lotka-Volterra-type models involving a host/prey population consisting of two types and a parasite/predator population where one type of host individuals (modeling carriers of a defense trait) is more effective in defending against the parasite but has a weak reproductive disadvantage.
-Under certain assumptions we prove that the relative frequency of these altruistic individuals in the total host population converges to spatially structured Wright-Fisher diffusions with frequency-dependent migration rates.
+We propose a model for the dynamics of frequencies of a costly defense trait.
+More precisely, we consider Lotka--Volterra-type models involving a prey (or host) population consisting of two types and a predator (or parasite) population, where one type of prey individuals -- modeling carriers of a defense trait -- is more effective in defending against the predators but has a weak reproductive disadvantage.
+Under certain assumptions we prove that the relative frequency of these defenders in the total prey population converges to spatially structured Wright--Fisher diffusions with frequency-dependent migration rates.
 For the many-demes limit (mean-field approximation) hereof, we show that the defense trait goes to fixation/extinction if and only if the selective disadvantage is smaller/larger than an explicit function of the ecological model parameters.